ssanchezor/GNN-RS/ReadmeMC.md

 #### B.2.4 Factorization Machines with Graph Convolutional Network <a name="B2-models-nofeat-GCN"></a>

 In 'model_GCN.py' are the classes we will need for Machines Factorization with Graph Convolutional Network model.
  * `GraphModel`  generates different types of GCN embeddings as a function of the attention parameter value if set.
-If the attention es set as off, it will use pytorch geometric ["`GCNConv`"](https://pytorch-geometric.readthedocs.io/en/latest/modules/nn.html)
+If the attention is set as off, it will use pytorch geometric ["`GCNConv`"](https://pytorch-geometric.readthedocs.io/en/latest/modules/nn.html)
  * `FactorizationMachineModel_withGCN` the model definition that wii use `FeaturesLinear(field_dims)` and `FM_operation(reduce_sum=True)` from the `model_FM.py` and the previous `GraphModel`.

- * `FactorizationMachineModel` generates Factorization Machine Model with pairwise interactions using regular embeddings

 'main_GCN.py' will;

 * Will define a Tersorboard instance to log the metrics